Bandwidth/ruby-sdk/docs/MessagesApi.md

   error_code: 9902, # Integer | The error code of the message.
   from_date_time: '2022-09-14T18:20:16.000Z', # String | The start of the date range to search in ISO 8601 format.
 Uses the message receive time.
 The date range to search in is currently 14 days.
   to_date_time: '2022-09-14T18:20:16.000Z', # String | The end of the date range to search in ISO 8601 format.
 Uses the message receive time.
 The date range to search in is currently 14 days.
+  campaign_id: 'CJEUMDK', # String | The campaign ID of the message.
   sort: 'sourceTn:desc', # String | The field and direction to sort by combined with a colon.
 Direction is either asc or desc.
   page_token: 'gdEewhcJLQRB5', # String | A base64 encoded value used for pagination of results.
   limit: 50 # Integer | The maximum records requested in search result.
 Default 100.
 The sum of limit and after cannot be more than 10000.